In small groups you will analyze a scene from the week’s film and share a simple presentation with the class. What should you do?

 - Watch the film – together or on your own

 - Get together (yes, in person) to talk about the film – as a work of cinema and as a historical source.
-Pick one important scene that deserves a close look.
+Choose one important scene that deserves a close look and some discussion.
 It should be a scene that is memorable and revealing.

-- Come to class with the scene you’d like me to show – just note the minute and second marker where you’d like to begin (and end).
-We have time for up to 3 minutes in class.
+- Come to class with the scene you’d like me to show – just note the minute and second marker where you’d like to begin and end – and with your observations.
+Limit your clip to no more than 3-4 minutes – and your entire presentation to no more than 8-10 minutes.

 In class: